 Curling is a sport in which players slide stones on a sheet of ice towards a target area which is segmented into four concentric circles.
 It is related to bowls, boules, and shuffleboard.
-Two teams, each with four players, take turns sliding heavy, polished granite stones, also called rocks, across the ice curling sheet towards the house, a circular target marked on the ice.
+Two teams, each with four players, take turns sliding heavy, polished granite stones, or rocks, across the ice sheet towards the house, the circular target marked on the ice.
 Once the delivering player has released their stone, their teammates may sweep in front of the rock, which helps the rock maintain its momentum and affects the degree the rock will curl.

 Each team has eight stones, with each player throwing two per end (an end is completed when both teams have thrown all of their stones).
 The purpose is to accumulate the highest score for a game; points are scored at the conclusion of each end.
 Stones of one color resting closer to the center of the house than any stones of the other color each score one point.
 A game usually consists of eight or ten ends.

 Curling was added to the Winter Olympics in 1998.

 For more detailed explanation of the rules, click here to view the Canadian Rules for General Play.

 Mixed doubles is a dynamic form of curling which draws play to the four foot circle and requires detailed thought about angles.
 It is a faster version of curling that only requires two players, one male and one female, on each team.
 Only five rocks are thrown per team each end, instead of eight.